axvr/vivid.vim/README.md

 NOTE: Vivid currently only works with Git managed plugins.

+NOTE: When using Vivid, never use ``packloadall``, and never use ``packadd`` on any plugin that Vivid is managing.
+Using these command will cause Vivid to break.

 #### Adding Plugins

-Vivid will manage any plugins which are defined using the `vivid#add` function.
+Vivid will manage any plugins which are defined using the ``vivid#add`` function.
 Vivid provides many options when adding plugins.

 ```vim
 packadd Vivid.vim " Required